scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Send the NFT

 Lastly, you are now able to send the NFT to anyone.
 To do that you use AvalancheGo&rsquo;s `avm.sendNFT` RPC endpoint.

+### Method

+* `avm.sendNFT`

+### Parameters

+* `assetID` is the ID of the NFT we&rsquo;re creating more of.
+* `from` are the addresses that you want to use for this operation.
+If omitted, uses any of your addresses as needed.
+* `to` is the address that will receive the newly minted NFT.
+Replace `to` with an address your user controls so that later you&rsquo;ll be able to send some of the newly minted NFT.
+* `groupID` is the NFT group from which to send the NFT.
+* `changeAddr` is the address any change will be sent to.
+If omitted, change is sent to one of the addresses controlled by the user.
+* `username` must be a user that holds keys giving it permission to mint more of this NFT.
+That is, it controls at least *threshold* keys for one of the minter sets we specified above.
+* `password` is the valid password for `username`

+### Response

+* `txID` is the transaction ID.
+* `changeAddr` in the result is the address where any change was sent.

 ```json
 curl -X POST --data '{